GazzaJ/CI-MS4-RefereE-pay/README.md

     ![Data Filters](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/filters.jpg)

  - **Data Input**
-Date is input into the app's Postgres database via a series of Model Forms each linked to it's respective DB model.
-Form layout is similar across the platorm, and forms are relatively simple and straightforward to use.
+Date is input into the app's Postgres database via a series of Model Forms each linked to its respective DB model.
+Form layout is similar across the platform, and forms are relatively simple and straightforward to use.
 The structure of the data was designed to enable users to, wherever possible, make choices rather than have to input data manually.
    - New Data can be added by Superusers and Registered users (limited to their Profile)

    ![Add Team](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/add-team.jpg)

-   - The existing data can be editted by superusers and registered users (limited to their Profile)
+   - The existing data can be edited by superusers and registered users (limited to their Profile)

    ![Edit Team](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/teams-super.jpg)